For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Plan 1 loans

-The amount you repay while living abroad will be the same as you'd make in the UK, but converted into the equivalent amount of money for the country you're living in.
+The amount you repay while living abroad will be the same as it would've been in the UK, but converted into the equivalent amount of money for the country you're living in.

 The table below provides some examples of the repayment thresholds in different countries for Plan 1 loans: